takzen/ai-chat-app-nextjs-sdk/README.md

 ### Test Chat Features
 1. Send a text message and verify AI response
-2. Attach an image and ask about it
+2. Attach an image and ask questions about it
-3. Use voice input (Chrome/Edge only)
+3. Use voice input (Chrome, Edge, or Safari)
-4. Try different file types (PDF, TXT)
+4. Test image preview and removal before sending
+5. Verify message streaming works correctly

 ### Test Profile Management
 1. Navigate to Profile page